centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/introduction-map.md

 Create, customize, and view your maps within a single web interface.

-First, you need to create logical views using the MAP:
+First, you need to create logical views using the MAP editor:

 ![image](../assets/graph-views/ng/map-web-editor-view.png)